 The Note 10+ is a £40 a month phone, and like the Note 10 it's an extra £6 to add the bare minimum 5GB of data.
 5GB of data is £10, like the Note 10, and the max you can get is 25GB for £30.
 That's a total of £68 a month, and again all those are for 36 months with a 24 month upgrade option.

 Sky doesn't have 5G yet, and won't do until O2 launches its own network later this year.
 That's the best case scenario anyway.
 No word on how you'll end up upgraded to 5G when it's available, but at least with the Note 10+ you'll be able to get it when it's ready.

 The Note 10+ 5G is £43 a month, and that's the absolute minimum you'll pay.
-The cheapest plan is an extra £6, which gets you 6GB of data for a total cost of £49 a month.
-4GB is £12, but the 8GB plan is discounted and costs you an extra £10 for a total of £53 a month - which is pretty damn good.
+The cheapest plan is an extra £6, which gets you 2GB of data for a total cost of £49 a month.
+5GB is £10, for a total of £53 a month.

 Perks on Sky Mobile

 Plenty of perks to be had on Sky, but the main one is data piggybank that lets you store unused data to be redeemed again at a later date.
 That's all done automatically and you have three years before it expires.
 Sky Mix will also let you change your data allowances once a month, while Sky TV customers will also get Sky Go Extra at no extra cost.

 Tesco Mobile is another one of those customising networks, letting you pick your contract length and upfront cost to alter your monthly payments.
 The default is 36 months, but you can also pick 30, 24, 18, and 12.
 Meanwhile you can choose to pay £0, £60, £120, or £180 up front and off set some of the cost.

 A 24 month contract on the Note 10 will cost you between £42.74 and £50.24, and that's before we get data allowances involved.